 Every benefit has a cost and when it comes to using an offshore trust, that cost is in the form of expense, control, and compliance:

 However, if you are defending your assets from an aggressive creditor, these costs may be a small price to pay for the asset protection you need.
-But, for many people, these costs tip the cost-benefit scale enough for them to pass on an offshore trust.
+But, for many people, these costs tip the cost-benefit scale enough for them to decide an offshore trust is not worth the trouble or expense.

 On the other hand, in some U.S. jurisdictions that offer domestic asset protection trusts, the statutes and the case law are very good and can provide a sufficient level of asset protection without the expense of going offshore.
-Also, domestic asset protection trusts are generally easier to maintain and require no foreign trust reporting requirements.
+Also, domestic asset protection trusts are generally easier to maintain and will not require you to comply with IRS foreign trust reporting requirements.

-For more detailed information on the differences between a domestic trust and offshore trust for asset protection, or for advice with choosing one or the other for your asset protection plan, consult with a qualified estate planning attorney for the answers you seek.
+For more detailed information on the differences between a domestic trust and offshore trust for asset protection, or for advice with choosing one or the other for your asset protection plan, contact our qualified and experienced attorneys through the contact link on our website.Order Now